rhask87062/AI-video-editor/memory-bank/activeContext.md

 *   **UI for Scripting View:** Flesh out the initial prompt area and script display beyond basic placeholders.

 ## 4. Open Questions/Considerations

-*   **Milkdown Experiment:** Best strategy for AI to output changes for easy application by user (e.g., specific Markdown formatting in chat, copy buttons).
-*   How to eventually integrate the `milkdown-experiment` back into the main `AI-video-editor` application and its Electron IPC for API keys.
-*   **Future AI Revision System (Milkdown Experiment):** Plan for a more token-efficient revision system where users can highlight text for specific AI edits, rather than always sending/receiving the full script.
-This is to manage potential API costs with large documents.
-The current full-script replacement for revisions is a temporary measure for simplicity.

 *   Viability and performance of specific local AI models on target hardware (for future local LLM integration).
 *   Best approach for communication between Electron Main process and Python backend if Python needs to *initiate* communication or send progress updates (currently Renderer initiates all).